psevestre/openid-fapi/Financial_API_WD_001.md

 and  `https://brand-b.auth.example.com`) or with different paths (e.g. `https://auth.example.com/brand-a` and `https://auth.example.com/brand-b`)

 As stated in 5.2.2-22 Clients shall only use metadata values obtained via metadata documents as defined in [OIDD].
-Communicating metadata through other means (e.g. via email), opens up a social engineering attack vector.
+Communicating metadata through other means (e.g. via email) opens up a social engineering attack vector.

 Note that the requirement to use [OIDD] is not a requirement to support Dynamic Client